jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 *   **High Volume and Frequency:** Think about tasks that happen dozens, or even hundreds, of times a day.
 Processing standard invoices or generating the same daily report are classic examples.
 *   **Rule-Based Logic:** These are actions that follow a simple "if-then" pattern.
 For instance, if an invoice is under $500 and comes from an approved vendor, *then* automatically schedule the payment.
-*   **Multiple System Handshakes:** Any workflow that forces an employee to be a human API—copying data from one app and pasting it into another, like moving lead info from an email to a CRM—is ripe for automation.
+*   **Multiple System Handshakes:** Any workflow that forces an employee to be a human API - copying data from one app and pasting it into another, like moving lead info from an email to a CRM - is ripe for automation.
 *   **Low Exception Rates:** You want to target processes that almost always follow the same path.
 If a workflow has constant exceptions and requires human judgment at every turn, it's not a good starting point.

 Focusing on these areas ensures you'll see a return on your investment much faster and with fewer headaches.